Synonym(s)

 Rosmarinus officinalis is the parent plant of Rosmarini folium, the whole dried leaves for which positive monographs are available from Commission E (also from ESCOP and WHO).

-Rosemary is used as a natural remedy in tea preparations to stimulate the circulation and against flatulence.
-The tea is used as an appetizer.
-Furthermore, it has antidepressant and anxiolytic effects.
+Rosemary is used naturopathically in tea preparations to stimulate the circulation and against flatulence.
+The tea is used as an appetite stimulant.
+It also has an antidepressant and anxiolytic effect.

-Dosages: Daily doses of 6 g leaves for tea infusions, 20 drops of essential oil and 50 g for baths should not be exceeded.
+Dosage: Daily doses of 6 g of leaves for tea infusions, 20 drops of essential oil and 50 g for baths should not be exceeded.

-As an externum, rosemary has a disinfectant effect and increases blood circulation.
-Rosemary is used in baths for circulatory disorders, also for gout and rheumatic diseases.
-As an ointment rosemary can be used against rheumatism and migraine.
-As an externally applied tea, rosemary has an antimycotic effect.
+As an external agent, rosemary has a disinfectant and circulation-enhancing effect.
+Rosemary is used in baths to treat circulatory disorders, gout and rheumatic diseases.
+Rosemary can be used as an ointment to treat rheumatism and migraines.
+When applied externally as a tea, rosemary has an antifungal effect.

 Preparations: